sascha-dibbern/hx-plonck/README.md

 ## Defintions
  * __abstracted HTMX request-path__ is a HTMX-tag path, that is formatted as "...@plonck".
 This abstracted path will translated in hx-plonck to a real URI to be interpreted by HTMX further in the process.
- * __plonck-forrest__ is a java-script hash-map that define the mapping between various scenarios and the plonck trees representing the outcome of the given scenarios
+ * __plonck-forest__ is a java-script hash-map that define the mapping between various scenarios and the plonck trees representing the outcome of the given scenarios
  * __plonck-tree__ is a java-script hash-map that defines the mapping between the abstract paths and the html-fragment URIs.
 A plonck-tree is named by a __scenario__
  * __[protovibe](https://github.com/sascha-dibbern/protovibe)__ is a process to prototype single page web-applications in regard to visualization and behaviour
  * __scenario__ is the means to define a set of one or more use-cases applicable to use-case situations to a SPA.
 A __scenario__ is in hx-plonck the name of a given __plonck-tree__.